zachlp2016/little_shop/extensions.md

 While an order is still "pending" (no items have been fulfilled, or the order is not "complete" or "canceled"), the user can alter the order to select a different shipping address.

 The order show page should show the correct shipping address.

+Statistics related to city/state should still work as before.

 #### Mod 2 Learning Goals reflected: